-- Students who are absent for 10% or more of their total semester schedule (for fall/winter terms, this equates to 32 total absences in a 4-class schedule, 24 absences in a 3-class schedule, 16 absences in a 2-class schedule or 8 absences in a 1-class schedule) will be placed on Academic Oversight and/or a Performance Contract and will not be permitted to take EMU courses until attendance returns to satisfactory levels. - Students who have continued attendance problems after the aforementioned interventions will be removed from the ECA Program. - Students enrolled in EMU courses will adhere to the attendance policies as determined by each EMU instructor.
-ECA students who violate the attendance policies of any EMU instructor can be removed from the ECA program. - Students must communicate absences in EMU classes to their CORE Advisors in order to determine the need for appropriate supportive measures.
+Students in EMU classes:

+- Students enrolled in EMU courses will adhere to the attendance policies as determined by each EMU instructor.
+ECA students who violate the attendance policies of any EMU instructor can be removed from the ECA program. - Students must communicate absences in EMU classes to their CORE Advisors so that we are all aware of attendance difficulties and in order to determine the need for appropriate supportive measures.